eggjs/egg-security/README.md

 #### Configuration

 * ipBlackList(Array) - specific which ip are illegal when request with `safeCurl`.
+* ipExceptionList(Array) - specific which ip are legal within ipBlackList.
 * checkAddress(Function) - determine the ip by the function's return value, `false` means illegal ip.

 ```js